Best Examples of Black Friday Emails To Inspire Your Own

 • Add information about additional free services or gifts

-• Add keywords like “Sale”, “Now”, “Free” (don’t overdo it though, and don’t look spammy to email services)
+• Add keywords like “Sale”, “Now”, “Free” (don’t overdo it though, or it might look spammy to email services)

 • Add a catchy phrase that resonates with your brand